Roche in $1 billion-plus Foundation Medicine deal to boost cancer efforts

 The deal comes fast on the heels of two others.
 Roche said last month that it would buy Bina Technologies for an undisclosed sum and pay up to $489 million for Austrian biotech company Dutalys.

-California-based Bina provides technology for the processing and management of genomic information, while Dutalys specializes in so-called bi-specific antibodies.
+California-based Bina provides technology for the processing and management of genomic information, while Dutalys specialises in so-called bi-specific antibodies.

 (Reporting by Katharina Bart and Caroline Copley in Zurich and Deena Beasley in Los Angeles.; Editing by David Goodman)